Harden and Murrumburrah

 The Light Horse Memorial commemorates the birthplace of the First Australian Light Horse regiment at Murrumburrah in 1897.
 There are lots more things to do in the area, with the twin towns a great base to explore the wineries and orchards of the Young region, Australia’s cherry capital.

-Taste regional produce at delis and cafes such as Barnes Store Emporium and Cafe, the Muddy Duck and Harden’s House of Honey.
+Taste regional produce at delis and cafes such as Barnes Store Emporium and Cafe, the and Harden’s House of Honey.
 A short drive south in the village of Jugiong is the Long Track Pantry, the Jugiong Wine Cellar and the Sir George, a pub in a lovingly restored 1852 building.

 Visit the annual Murrumburrah Harden Show in September, a traditional agricultural show with plenty of amusement rides.
 The Harden Kite Festival in October has kite-flying competitions suitable for all ages, as well as live music, market stalls and amusement rides.